info-201a-sp20/final-project-abrahamjonsson/README.md

 _Example 2:_

 _Example 3:_ Data was collected and organized by Michal Bogacz, and he used IMDb (Internet Movie Database) as his primary source for collecting 10,000 movies' data.
+             The data is a collection of top 10,000 most popular movies from IMDb and describes each movies with categories such as revenues, scores, year released, etc.

 **3.How many observations (rows) are in your data?**